donbing/Bitbot/docs/etsy_blurb.md

  - 16GB micro-sd card, with custom software designed for ease of use, low maintainance and reliability.

 Features:
- - Easy to connect to your home wifi.
-Bit-Bot has a bitlt-in wifi access point that will allow you to easily connect it from any wifi enabled device.
+ - Easy to connect to your home WiFi.
+Bit-Bot has a bitlt-in WiFi access point that will allow you to easily connect it from any WiFi enabled device.
  - Attractive candle graph of varying timeframes/candle widths
  - Current price displayed in large easy to read text
- - Instrument name next to price (e.g. BTC.USD)
+ - Instrument name next to price (e.g. **BTC/USD**)
  - Percentage change within visible time period
  - A short comment related to current price-action is displayed with randomly chosen refreshes
  - Ten minute refresh.
-To ensure that your information is up to date, your chart will be updated every 10 minutes and immediately after any restart
+To ensure that your information is up to date, your chart will be updated every 10 minutes and 30 seconds after any restart
  - Four different chart views.
 Each refresh will display a random view chasen from the following set
-   - 5 min candles over 5 hopurs
+   - 5 min candles over 5 hours
    - 1 hour candles over the last day
    - 1 hour candles over the last 3 days
    - 1 day candles over 3 months